 TASTE – I thought I’d taste more molasses in the Rapadura batter, but surprisingly, there was absolutely no difference.
 Both muffins were equally sweet and yummi!

-When you make this muffins recipe, bear in mind that the recipe below makes 12 muffins made with Rapadura.
-If you’re going to use refined sugar, just make an equal substitute of your sugar for the Rapadura called for in my recipe.
+When you bake the muffins, bear in mind that the recipe below yields 12 muffins made with Rapadura.
+If you use white refined/granulated sugar, use the same amount shown for the Rapadura called for in the recipe.
 All of the other ingredients will be the same.

-Because my test was primarily to see what the taste and texture difference was between the two sugars, I cut back on how many blueberries I added.
+Because the test was designed to compare the taste and texture difference between the two sugars, I cut back on how many blueberries I added.
 I used 3/4 cup of berries instead of the full cup called for in the recipe.
 In other words, your muffins will be more full of fruit than you see in these photos.
 More fruit is a good thing 🙂

 ~~~~> CLICK HERE TO SEE ALL OF MY MUFFIN RECIPES <~~~~